“The question is not, Can they reason? nor, Can they talk? but Can they suffer?” ~ Jeremy Bentham

 But your mind — and tastes and feelings in your mind — can be changed.

 Credit: Melanie Joy, ‘Carnism’

 Melanie Joy calls the current belief system of eating some and loving others ‘Carnism.’
 It certainly explains the contradiction in behavior and words, conditioning over hundreds of years of civilization.
 As we use fossil fuels to exploit others more efficiency, carnism explodes uninterrupted, even as we also have more non-animal choices to eat than we ever did before.

 In difficult times, carnism may have been the difference between our survival or not.
 Times have changed; defunct belief systems are slow to go.

-You may not even fully realize the harm and betrayal that befalls another for that steak or bowl of iced cream you eat, but the fact is you directly caused the pain and suffering of that animal by your very consumption of it.
-Animals for food are merely a marketing commodity provided by a demand by us; for every purchase of a ‘product’ while living or not, there are people (farms, industry) who profit from it.
+You may not even fully realize the harm and betrayal that befalls another for your meal, but the fact is you directly caused the pain and suffering of another by your very consumption of it.
+Animals for food have become marketing commodity provided by a demand by us; for every purchase of a ‘product’ while living or not, there are people (farms, industry) who profit from it.

-When we exploit beings for our own purpose, the enslaved individual is no longer considered in the process.
-It can’t be.
-Non-human animals have no rights, no informed consent.
+When we exploit another, the livelihood that enslaved individual cannot be considered in the process.
+Remember: non-humans have no rights under our laws, no informed consent.
 To hold a few animals dear while ignoring all the others is a form of speciesism that is both irrational and irreconcilable.